 – Medicaid and the Children’s Health Insurance Program (CHIP) offer low-cost or free health insurance coverage to individuals and families with limited income and resources.

-– Eligibility for Medicaid and CHIP varies by state, and both programs have year-round enrollment.
+– Eligibility for Medicaid and CHIP varies by state; both programs have year-round enrollment.

 3. COBRA Coverage

-If you recently lost your job or experienced a reduction in work hours, you may be eligible for COBRA coverage.
+You may be eligible for COBRA coverage if you recently lost your job or experienced reduced work hours.
 COBRA, which stands for Consolidated Omnibus Budget Reconciliation Act, allows individuals to continue their employer-sponsored health insurance coverage for a limited period, typically 18 months.

 Although COBRA coverage can be more expensive than employer-sponsored coverage, it can provide temporary health insurance until you find alternative coverage.
 It is important to note that you must elect COBRA coverage within a specific timeframe after leaving your job or experiencing a qualifying event.
 Failure to do so may result in losing the opportunity to enroll in COBRA.